rlucioni/recipes/recipes/chili-oil.md

 ## Instructions

 1. Grind chilies and peppercorns in a spice grinder until the consistency of red pepper flakes.
-2. In a small pot, heat 1/2 cup oil.
+2. Heat oil in a small pot.
 It's hot enough if you dip a chopstick in and see 🎶tiny bubbles🎶.
 Should _not_ be smoking hot!
 You'll burn the spices.
 3. Kill heat, add peppers, peppercorns, and star anise, and stir.
 Should sizzle vigorously.
 4. Allow to cool, then jar.